1. Regulatory Capital

 C) Net stable funding Ratio (NSFR)

 The NSFR is defined as the amount of available stable funding relative to the amount of required stable funding.
 "Available stable funding” (ASF) is defined as the portion of capital and liabilities expected to be reliable over the time horizon considered by the NSFR, which extends to one year.
-The amount of stable funding required (""Required stable funding"") (RSF) of a specific institution is a function of the liquidity characteristics and residual maturities of the various assets held by that institution as well as those of its off-balance sheet (OBS) exposures.
-The above ratio should be equal to at least 100% on an ongoing basis.
-The NSFR as on March 31,2025 was at 159.15% (March 31, 2024: 151.70%).
+The amount of stable funding required ("’’Required stable funding””) (RSF) of a specific institution is a function of the liquidity characteristics and residual maturities of the various assets held by that institution as well as those of its off-balance sheet (OBS) exposures.
+The above ratio should be equal to at least 100% on an ongoing basis..
+The NSFR as on March 31, 2026 was at 155.74 % (March 31, 2025:159.15%).

 e) Divergence in asset classification and provisioning

-(a) the additional provisioning for non-performing assets (NPAs) assessed by the RBI exceeds 5% of the reported profit before provisions and contingencies for the reference period, and/ or
+(a) the additional provisioning for non-performing assets (NPAs) assessed by the RBI as a part of its supervisory process exceeds 5 per cent of the reported profit before provisions and contingencies for the reference period, and/or

-(b) the additional Gross NPAs identified by the RBI exceed 5% of the reported incremental Gross NPAs for the reference period.
+(b) the additional Gross NPAs identified by the RBI as a part of its supervisory process exceed 5% of the reported incremental Gross NPAs for the reference period.

 f) Disclosure of transfer of loan exposures

-Details of loans transferred/acquired during the year ended March 31,2025 under the RBI Master Direction on Transfer of Loan Exposures dated September 24, 2021 are given below:
+Details of loans transferred/acquired during the year ended March 31, 2026 under the Reserve Bank of India (Small Finance Banks - Transfer and Distribution of Credit Risk) Directions, 2025 dated November 28, 2025 are given below:

 g) Unhedged Foreign Currency Exposure